ikelockett72/nUmBeRs/README.md

 Then whenever you want, you can just run `from generate import *` and it will create every number that is currently supported as its own variable.

 Then, you can finally do polymorphic maths without worrying about what types you're using!
-For instance, you can run `one + one` and output `(2,)`
+For instance, you can run `one + 1` and output `(2,)`

 What's more is, is, you can even have uppercase numbers, like Four!
 All you have to do, is define it as such: `Four = WordNumber("Four")`.